 - E556 Calcium aluminosilicate

-The most commonly used anti-caking agent is E554 sodium aluminosilicate which comes with possible side effects such as constipation, along with many precautions if you have liver or kidney disease.
-Aluminum derivatives have also been implicated in a number of health conditions, including Alzheimer’s disease.
+The most commonly used anti-caking agent for salt in the U.S. is E554 sodium aluminosilicate.
+Aluminum derivatives have been implicated in a number of health conditions, including Alzheimer’s disease.

 All these additives can cause discoloration in refined salt, so bleaching agents are then used to restore the desirable white color.

-So to summarize, refined table salt has been stripped of all its nutrition, and now contains synthetic iodine, fluoride, anti-caking food additives, and bleaching residues.
-What was a natural, whole food has been processed into a highly industrial, pseudo-food Americans have come to think of as “salt” that causes the potential for a myriad of health problems.
+So to summarize, while sea salt and table salt share the same amount of sodium, refined table salt has been stripped of all its natural trace minerals, which are replaced with synthetic iodine, fluoride, anti-caking additives, and bleaching residues.
+What was a natural, whole food is processed into a highly industrial, pseudo-food Americans have come to think of as “salt.”

-If you value a whole food, pure diet, and avoid processed food and industrial food additives as a general rule, why choose a processed, impure salt?
+If you value a whole food diet, and avoid processed food and industrial food additives as a general rule, why choose a processed, additive-laden salt?

 Salt of the Earth

 Unlike refined salt which contains only 2 or 3 elements, natural whole salt contains about 80 mineral elements, such as potassium, magnesium, calcium, zinc, iron, and more.
 These trace minerals matter not only to taste, but to health as well, because they are essential for the proper functioning of your digestive, nervous, endocrine, cardiovascular, and immune systems.